 This self-paced course offers an introduction to the fundamental concepts of records and information management, including an overview of the most widely used filing systems and procedures.
 Hands-on activities include filing and retrieval of both paper and electronic records according to alphabetic, subject, numeric and geographic filing systems.
-Prerequisite: OFT 162 with a grade of "C" or better or permission of the department head.
 Laboratory fee: \$10.
 Usually offered in the fall and spring.

+OFT 203

-OFT 203 Office Procedures and Technology
+Office Procedures and Technology